The format of the Year 2 assessment will vary depending upon discipline.

 Arts, Humanities & Social Sciences (AHSS)

-Progress is monitored at the end of your second year of research by means of a piece of work appropriate to your research project and according to the requirements of your school.
+Progress is monitored at the end of the second year of research by means of a piece of work appropriate to your research project and according to the requirements of your school.
 In other words, the ‘Work of Assessment’ (WfA) may vary depending on the specifics of your field of research.
+The outcome of this assessment will determine progression into Year 3 of your degree programme.

 Life Sciences & Medicine (LSM)